 Be prepared to clean your lens

-When photographing waterfalls from the close distance, you might encounter a situation when your lens will be getting permanently wet.
+When photographing Proxy Falls from a close distance, you might encounter a situation when your lens will be getting permanently wet.
 So, don’t forget the cleaning cloth.
-Finally, after setting your scene, please gently clean your lens front element to make sure there are no drops on it before pressing the shutter release.
+Finally, after setting your scene, please gently clean your lens front element to ensure no drops are on it before pressing the shutter release.

 Cover your camera and lenses against getting wet

-It’s a very wet area, so if you don’t have a waterproof photography gear take a so-called camera rain cover or raincoat to protect your camera and lens.
+Proxy Falls is a very wet area, so if you don’t have waterproof photography gear take a so-called camera rain cover or raincoat to protect your camera and lens.

 Start early in the morning on sunny days